Table of Contents

 16. German Shepherd

-Intelligent and obedient, you will often see these dogs working for the police, search and rescue, or as a service dog.
+Intelligent and obedient, you will often see these dogs working for the police, searching and rescuing, or as a service dogs.
 Their speed is one factor in why they are so popular.

 18. Doberman Pinscher